ptitSeb/Eldritch/readme.txt

 Eldritch was built with FMOD Ex 4.44.15, but any recent release is likely to build fine.

-It will be necessary for OS X and Linux users to download SDL 2.0 to build Eldritch.
+It will be necessary for OS X and Linux users to download GL and GLEW or GLES.
 For Windows users, the library files included here should suffice.

 IDE project files are provided for Visual Studio 2005, Code::Blocks,